-Two school counsellors and a school psychologist provide counselling services at this school: Mr Cameron Ivey, Mr Geoffrey Glassborow and Mr Simon Percy.
+School counsellors and the school psychologist provide counselling services at this school: Mr Cameron Ivey and Mr Simon Percy.
 They are available by appointment.
 Parents/carers and students can request counselling services to assist with a range of personal, social, academic and family issues.